Minicharged Particles at Accelerators: Progress and Prospects: Introduction

-Over the last four decades, a substantial amount of experimental effort has been dedicated to the search for mCPs, leading to a plethora of constraints on the corresponding mass--mixing parameter space~\cite{PhysRevLett.48.1649,PhysRevD.35.391,Davidson1991,Akers1995,Prinz1998,Davidson2000,Prinz:2001qz,Gies2006,Chatrchyan2013,Chatrchyan2013_2,Magill2019,Acciarri2020,Ball2020,Plestid2020,Marocco2021}.
+Over the last four decades, a substantial amount of experimental effort has been dedicated to the search for mCPs, leading to a plethora of constraints on the corresponding mass--mixing parameter space~\cite{PhysRevLett.48.1649,PhysRevD.35.391,Davidson1991,Akers1995,Prinz1998,Davidson2000,Prinz:2001qz,Gies2006,Chatrchyan2013,Chatrchyan2013_2,Magill2019,Acciarri2020,Ball2020,Plestid2020,Marocco2021,Barak2024,Hayrapetyan2025,Aalbers2025,Alcott2025}.
 Additionally, constraints have been derived through the various phenomenological implications that arise from mCPs in precision QED~\cite{Dobroliubov1990,Gluck2007}, stellar astrophysics~\cite{Dobroliubov1990,Mohapatra1990,Davidson1991,Davidson1994,Raffelt1996,Davidson2000}, and cosmology~\cite{Mohapatra1990,Davidson1991,Davidson1994,Davidson2000,Dubovsky2004,MELCHIORRI2007,BEREZHIANI2009,Brust2013,Vogel2014}.
-However, despite these abundant experimental and theoretical limitations on the allowed values of the mass and electric charge of mCPs, a wide range of masses and effective charges remain possible.
-In particular, a relatively large window of the parameter space for $\BigOSI{}{GeV}$ mCP masses remains unexplored at the current energy frontier---a prime target for dedicated search experiments at modern particle accelerator facilities, such as the Large Hadron Collider (LHC).
-A host of accelerator experiments dedicated to exploring this unconstrained region of parameter space over the next decade have been proposed in the literature~\cite{Haas2015,Kelly2019,Kim2021,Ball2021,Foroughi2021,Pinfold2791293}.
-Two such experiments have been approved to collect data at the LHC's Run~3, namely the milliQan and MAPP experiments~\cite{Ball2021,Pinfold2791293}.
+However, despite these abundant experimental and theoretical limitations on the allowed values of the mass and effective electric charge of mCPs, a wide range of masses and charges remain possible.
+In particular, a considerable window of the parameter space for $\BigOSI{}{GeV}$ mCP masses remains unexplored at the current energy frontier---a prime target for dedicated search experiments at modern particle accelerator facilities, such as the Large Hadron Collider (LHC).
+A host of accelerator experiments dedicated to exploring this unconstrained region of parameter space over the next decade have been proposed in the literature~\cite{Haas2015,Kelly2019,Kim2021,Ball2021,Foroughi2021,Pinfold2791293,Kling2022,Citron2025}.
+Three such experiments have been approved to collect data at the LHC's current operational run (Run~3), namely the milliQan and MAPP-1 experiments~\cite{Ball2021,Pinfold2791293} and the FORMOSA demonstrator~\cite{Citron2025}.